-- AACC FAFSA processing deadlines are August 15th for the Fall semester and January 15th for the Spring semester.
+- Financial aid will only pay for classes required for your AACC Associate's degree or eligible AACC certificate program.
+AACC's FAFSA processing deadlines are August 15th for the Fall semester and January 15th for the Spring semester.
 If your FAFSA is received on or after the deadline, you MUST make the required down payment at the time of registration.

 6. Apply for other sources of aid: